mutt0-ds/mutt0-ds.github.io/content/posts/2026/06/ai-architecture.md

 ## The Orchestrator

+<div style="max-width: 1442px;"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 63.8935%;"><iframe src="https://iframely.net/N90M325Y?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

 At the heart of any AI agent is the **orchestrator**.
 This is the core framework in your code that coordinates your AI tools, handles incoming user requests, registers new capabilities, and manages all the background plumbing.

 I strongly discourage creating this layer from scratch, even though it makes sense for very simple, single-turn flows.
 Save yourself the headache and pick an existing development tool (an SDK) to start from.

-I would also avoid over-complicated frameworks like LangChain.
+I would also avoid over-complicated frameworks like [LangChain](https://www.google.com/search?q=LangChain&ie=UTF-8).
 They come with way too much abstraction and unnecessary complexity, which becomes a massive liability as the landscape rapidly evolves.

-There are solid alternatives on the rise: [PydanticAI](https://pydantic.dev/docs/ai/overview/) is gaining traction for its stability guarantees, and [Vercel AI SDK](https://ai-sdk.dev/) is quite popular too — both are solid steps up from LangChain.
-But if you aren't worried about vendor lock-in, my tip is to go one step further and just use one of the main provider SDKs directly.
+There are solid alternatives on the rise: [PydanticAI](https://pydantic.dev/docs/ai/overview/) is gaining traction for its stability guarantees, and [Vercel AI SDK](https://ai-sdk.dev/) is quite popular too, both are solid steps up from LangChain.
+But if you aren't worried about vendor lock-in, my tip is to **go one step further and just use one of the main provider SDKs directly**.
 They share more or less the same features, and if you've already committed to a cloud vendor, their native SDK is usually the lowest-friction route.

 For example, I lately opted for the [OpenAI Agents SDK](https://developers.openai.com/api/docs/guides/agents) because: